 Flora & Fauna Protection

-The World Situation in General
+The World Situation

 There is an agreement between different governments of the world called CITES (the Convention on International Trade in Endangered Species of Wild Fauna and Flora).
 Its aim is to ensure that international trade in specimens of wild animals and plants does not threaten their survival.